lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 ..  container:: justify

-    Now, instead of creating a new region and adding atoms, we can simply add the following command:
+    Now, instead of creating a new region and adding atoms to it, we can simply add the following command:

 ..  code-block:: lammps
-    :caption: *to be copied in input3.lammps*

     # 2) System definition
     read_data minimized_coordinate.data